Panda Express Cream Cheese Rangoon (Copycat)

 • Let sit while you make all the wontons and when you start to fry, begin with the wontons you made first, they’ll be the driest.

-• Cook rangoons in the hot oil until golden brown (about 10 minutes total for all wontons.)
+• Cook rangoons in batches in the hot oil until golden brown (about 10 minutes total for all wontons.)

 Video